-AMX travels to Ghana with students from Science Leadership Academy at Beeber - June 2018
+AMX travels to Ghana with students from Science Leadership Academy @ Beeber -June 2018

 Later in the month, on March 27th, the Women's Commission held its annual Women's History Month Breakfast where Bonnee and the other Women of Achievement Honorees - Hanna Maier, a high school student recognized for her creation of grassroots movement, "A Community for Change" in her community; and Delaware County District Attorney Katayoun M. Copeland for her ongoing dedication and commitment to public service.